Quansight/Quansight-website/apps/labs/posts/unlocking-c-level-performance-in-df-apply.md

 pandas work, there are several caveats to keep in mind to obtain this speedup.

 TL;DR: Use `apply` only when you have to (e.g. there is no corresponding method or chain of pandas methods that do that you want).
+If you absolutely have to, then engine='numba' may help get better performance

 ## How the Numba engine works